54 Fun Baby Shower Games

-A baby shower is the ultimate way to celebrate the impending arrival of your baby with friends, family and colleagues.
-If you’re organising a baby shower and looking for some unique games to ensure everyone has a fun time, check out our traditional and modern baby shower game ideas to make it an event to remember.
-Some of these ideas might also help you choose your party's personality, but they’re all great no matter what the theme of the shower.
-Click on a game type below for some fun, creative baby shower game ideas and handy printable resources to make preparing a breeze.
+A baby shower is a great way to celebrate the impending arrival of your baby with friends, family and colleagues.
+Although baby showers have traditionally been more popular in the US, they’re becoming an increasingly fun way to celebrate in the UK too!
+If you’re organising a baby shower and looking for some unique games to play, check out the following list of baby shower game ideas to make it an event to remember.
+Some of these game ideas might even help you to choose a theme for your party, if that is something you’d like to have.
+Our fun and creative baby shower game ideas and handy printable resources are designed to make preparing a breeze!

 Icebreaker Baby Shower Games

 You may have several people on the guest list who don’t know each other – so what better way to introduce them than some icebreaker games?
 Even if your guests have known each other for years, icebreakers provide a great way to set the mood and get the party started!
-Try some of the following games to get to know each other while kicking off the party.
+Try some of the following baby shower games to play and help everyone get to know each other whilst kicking off the party.

 1. Guess Who?

 Ever wondered what your best friend looked like as a baby?
 Now it’s time to find out!
-This adorable game is sure to put a smile on everyone’s face!
+This adorable baby shower game is sure to put a smile on everyone’s face.

 What you'll need: